cfshi/coronavirus/proposal.md

 # Data and Methods:
-(ref theme analysis in the H1N1 paper, and PMID: 31956275)
+(ref theme analysis in the H1N1 paper, and PMID: 31956275) Data published from November, 2019 to present (or one or two month after the outbreak waned)

 - print news media (big data mining?)
 Top newspaper, twitters and youtube (hope to have data of TV content, but seems not easy.)
 	* News Media in